Cause-effect perception in an object place task: Discussion

-The fact that none of the participant distinguished cause from effect in our study has been observed on other occasions as well.
-A plausible approach to such problems is by using associative reasoning, which is directionless by definition (\cite{rottman2014reasoning, rehder2001causal}).
-Others have reported, that humans may perform local reasoning schemes by only considering two variables at a time (\cite{rottman2014reasoning, kruschke2006locally, fernbach2011asymmetries, waldmann2008causal}).
-In fact, verbalizations by the participants during the questionnaire suggest utilization of this strategy.
-Furthermore it is proposed, that people sometimes may add imaginary nodes to such graphs (\cite{rehder2005feature}, see \cite{rottman2014reasoning}).
-Therefore an imagination of a hidden common cause would render possible causal relations as spurious correlations without directionality.
-The removal of a link representing such a correlation would then depend on the interpretation of the question by the participant.
+\revisionEnhancement{What is unexpected is that our subjects had substantial difficulties in recognizing the direction of causality in our experiment.
+We expected that by conventional reasoning one direction would be preferred (with inter-individual differences)\footnote{E.g. More weight indicates more material and therefore less breakability}} \revisionEnhancement{The inability or reluctance} to distinguish cause from effect has been reported on other occasions as well.
+A plausible explanation of such problems is associative reasoning, which is directionless by definition \citep{rottman2014reasoning, rehder2001causal}.
+Others have reported that humans may perform local reasoning schemes by only considering two variables at a time (\cite{rottman2014reasoning, kruschke2006locally, fernbach2011asymmetries, waldmann2008causal}).
+In fact, the participants' verbalizations during the questionnaire suggest the utilization of this strategy.
+Furthermore, it is proposed that people sometimes may add imaginary nodes to such graphs \citep{rehder2005feature,rottman2014reasoning}. \revisionEnhancement{Therefore, an imagined hidden common cause could make potential causal relations seem like spurious correlations without direction.
+Removing a link for such a correlation would rely on the participant's understanding of the question.}

-Considering the structure identification capabilities of people on an abstract level, little evidence has been reported that covariations based purely in data is sufficient (\cite{lagnado2002learning, lagnado2004advantage, steyvers2003inferring}, see \cite{lagnado2007beyond}).
-Our results in this arguably more realistic setting shed a more optimistic perspective on human structure identification competence. \\

-To discuss the observed results from a sensorimotor perspective, we first have to establish three different levels of processing: First, the consciously perceived rules and causal structure in the system.
-This is the level which is probed by the questionnaire after each session.
-The second level describes the self-reported and therefore rationalized behavior and optimization strategies.
-To access this level, the participants had to report how they try to optimize their movements.
-These two levels both concern the consciously perceived information of the participants.
-The third level, by contrast, is related to the sensorimotor processing that determines the participant's movement.
-Therefore, only the motor forces measured by the \emph{PHANToM} device provide the data about this partly unconscious behavior.
+Another interesting observation is that some participants noted a strong prior belief that weight and color will possibly be connected in our experimental setup \revisionEnhancement{(see also role of prior)}.
+With this in mind, it is not surprising that this connection also appears in the graphs identified by the subjects after the first session, as these biases have a large impact on the (perhaps erroneous) detection of relationships.
+A recognition of correlation in data is simpler than rejecting a hypothesized relationship (\cite{waldmann1996knowledge, waldmann2001estimating,mercier2022confirmation,klayman1995varieties}, see \cite{lagnado2007beyond}).